 In order to be eligible for divorce in Illinois, at least one of the spouses must have lived in the state for no less than 90 days.
 Once this has been established, a couple must only be able to prove that irreconcilable differences have led to the irretrievable breakdown of their marriage.
 If the parties have been residing in different places for at least six months, the court will assume that this burden has been met.

 If you and your spouse have decided to end your marriage, you need the advice of an experienced divorce lawyer who can help you get through the process as quickly and easily as possible.
-Please contact the dedicated divorce attorneys at The Suburban Law Group, LLC, to learn more about how we can help with your own divorce.
+Please contact the dedicated divorce attorneys at SLG Family Law to learn more about how we can help with your own divorce.
 Initial case reviews are offered free of charge, so please do not hesitate to call our office or send us an online message today.

 Chris took good care of me during my case, answered all my questions, and wrapped things up in a timely fashion.
 He gave me peace of mind throughout the process.
 I was very happy with the results, and recommend him to all of my friends.